Ready to streamline your enterprise video strategy? Start your free trial or contact us to speak with our experts.

 When video content is stored in the cloud, ownership can become a gray area.
 The law firm technically “owns” the content, but the cloud provider retains control over the infrastructure, maintenance, and access protocols.
 This lack of control can create significant challenges, especially when a firm needs to access or retrieve specific video files quickly.
 Without control over the physical servers where data is stored, law firms are forced to rely on cloud providers’ operational timelines, which may not align with the firm’s urgent needs.

 Furthermore, the potential for vendor lock-in with cloud services means law firms could find themselves trapped in an ecosystem with limited flexibility and poor scalability options.
-If a cloud provider experiences downtime or discontinues a service, a firm could be left scrambling to recover or migrate their content.
+If a cloud provider experiences downtime or discontinues a service, a firm could be left scrambling to recover or migrate its content.

 The Solution: On-Premises Video Platforms